xapi-project/xen-api/README.md

 Messages contain:

-  1. a unique "correlation id", allowing replies to be asssociated to requests
+  1. a unique "correlation id", allowing replies to be associated to requests
   2. an optional "reply to" queue name
   3. a string payload